What we fund

 Projects must benefit one or more of the communities listed in the Fund Factsheet, which are geographically defined by community council boundaries.
 For boundary maps and other information on Community Council areas please see the relevant local authority website or contact us for assistance.

-The full details are all in the Fund Factsheet, and case studies can be viewed on this right hand side of this page.If you are not sure about your project’s eligibility, get in touch.
+The full details are all in the Fund Factsheet, and case studies can be viewed on the right hand side of this page.If you are not sure about your project’s eligibility, get in touch.

 What kind of group can apply for an award?